matt9527-marist/MyObsidianNotes/Parallel Processing/104 Data Design and Performance Models.md

 • Cache-bound CPU code
 • SIMD vectorization
 • GPU workgroup tuning
 	• V = 1 -> behaves like AoS
 	• V = len -> behaves like SoA
 	• V = 8 -> optimal on an 8-wide vector machine

+Best use for AoSoA:
+- Matching the hardware
+	• When your data needs both field-wide and object-wide access
+	• When you want to exploit SIMD while keeping the structure
+	• When you want a portable layout that adapts to CPU, GPU, or
+	architecture